anushka562/GreddIIIT/README.md

 # GreddIIT, the clone of Reddit (but better)

-## **Running the App**
+## **To Run the Application**

----

-Clone the github repository onto your local machine, either by using `git clone` or by directly downloading the zip
+Clone the github repository onto your local machine either by using `git clone` or by directly downloading the zip file.

 <br>